Relationship between mantle convection

 currents and plate motions?

 Introduction: Plate tectonics has been regarded as a scientific revolution.
 If so one might argue that it is incomplete.
 While we have a detailed understanding of how the plates behave, the relationship between plate motions and convection in the mantle is still vigorously debated.
 This is evident in the ongoing discussion about mantle plumes and hot spot trails.
-New information from seismic tomography and compute modeling capacities promise to provide insight in the near future.
+New information from seismic tomography and computer modeling provides new insights.
 As we expand our knowledge in science we also expand the boundaries of the unknown.
-Convection is also a fundamentally important process that controls much of the dynamics of atmospheric, ocean, mantle and outer core systems, and thus well worth understanding better.
+Convection is a fundamentally important process that controls much of the dynamics of atmospheric, ocean, mantle and outer core systems, and thus well worth understanding better.

 Image to right depicting top to bottom mantle convection from http://geomag.usgs.gov/about.php .
 This is a simplification that ignores the upper-lower mantle difference.